 Instructions for Authors

-The Journal of Alternative and Complementary Medicine: Research on Paradigm, Practice, and Policy is a peer-reviewed journal.
+The Journal of Alternative and Complementary Medicine: The Paradigm, Practice, and Policy Advancing Integrative Health is a peer-reviewed journal.
 It includes observational and analytical reports, commentary, and perspectives on therapies currently thought to be outside the realm of conventional Western biomedicine that are gaining interest and warranting research to assess therapeutic value.
 The Journal includes current concepts in clinical care, which will be valuable for physicians and other health care professionals who are seeking to evaluate and integrate these therapies into patient care protocols.

 A primary goal of this international peer-reviewed journal is the establishment of rigorous and appropriate research methodologies; the Journal develops and encourages publication standards to foster effective and reliable measurement, data collection, analysis, and interpretation.
 The Journal does not publish papers that have been submitted elsewhere.